bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 Note: On a system using CAS to manage logins, if a user who is not already logged in tries to access a page in the Portal by clicking on a URL link, they are re-directed to the login page.
 After logging in, the requested page is not displayed automatically.
 The user must click the link again.

-## Configure Bonita BPM Engine and JBoss for CAS
+## Configure Bonita BPM Engine and Wildfly for CAS

-The deploy bundle contains the files needed to use CAS with Bonita BPM platform and a JBoss 7 application server.
+The deploy bundle contains the files needed to use CAS with Bonita BPM platform and a Wildfly 9 application server.
-They are contained in `cas-3.3.1-jbossas7-module`.
+They are contained in `cas-3.3.1-module`.

-You can use this folder to configure CAS for a platform deployed from the JBoss bundle or from the deploy bundle.
+You can use this folder to configure CAS for a platform deployed from the Wildfly bundle or from the deploy bundle.
-The `cas-3.3.1-jbossas7-module` folder contains some jar files that are required.
+The `cas-3.3.1-module` folder contains some jar files that are required.

 It also contains a configuration file for the module, `module.xml`, which defines the jar files to be loaded from the module itself and the dependencies of the module.
 For example: